OpenBioMaps/documentation/official_docs/en/user_interface.rst

 Loged-in surface
 ================
 After login you will see your profile.
-See details about functions and features in the following link: https://github.com/OpenBioMaps/documentation/blob/master/official_docs/en/profile.rst
+See details about functions and features in the following link: :ref:`profile`

 That surface is divided to three main part: Main headline, sub-headline and working surface (see in Fig 1.).